 There are endless options for cameras on the market, from a cellphone to DSLR, and everything in between (some even choose film).
 What you decide to take depends on what you want out of your hike and photographs.
-For the vast majority of people, a phone, action camera (such as a GoPro or DJI), or point and shoot is more than enough.
+For the vast majority of people, a phone, action camera (such as a GoPro or DJI Osmo), or point and shoot is more than enough.
 For others, like myself, something more substantial is desired.

 For as long as I can remember, I have hiked with my “big” camera.
 Both of my parents are photographers, therefore I got the hand me down Canon DSLRs (30d, 50d, and 5d Mark ii).
 I usually hiked with the Canon 5d Mark ii (29.98 oz) and 24-70mm f/2.8 (33.6 oz), as well as the 100-400mm f/4.5-5.6 (48.7 oz) if wildlife was the focus of the hike.